Unveiling the Connection: Cocaine Use and ADHD

 Substance abuse is a major issue affecting people worldwide, and mental health must be taken into consideration when discussing the effects of illicit substance use on individuals struggling with ADHD.

-Research suggests that cocaine may exacerbate symptoms of ADHD, though it is unclear if this is due to direct physiological or psychological effects of the drug itself or as a result of lifestyle choices associated with addiction.
+Research suggests that cocaine may exacerbate symptoms of ADHD, though it is unclear if this is due to direct physiological or psychological effects of the drug itself or as a result of associated with addiction.

-Cocaine has been found to disrupt production in the brain, which could explain why its use can lead to increased impulsivity and difficulty concentrating—two hallmarks of ADHD.
+Cocaine has been found to disrupt dopamine production in the brain, which could explain why its use can lead to increased impulsivity and difficulty concentrating—two hallmarks of ADHD.

 Furthermore, studies have suggested that those who struggle with both substance abuse and mental health issues are more likely than others to seek out addictive substances such as cocaine in order to cope with feelings of distress.